krm-functions/catalog/docs/source-packages.md

   - name: package3
 ```

-Packages can also be composed in recursively:
+Packages can also be composed recursively:

 ```yaml
   ...